-In August 2019 the Group entered into a new incentive plan which granted share options in the Group to two non employee individuals and Harris Geoconsult Limited who all provide consulting services to the Group.
+In August 2019 the Group entered into a new incentive plan which granted share options in the Group to two nonemployee individuals and Harris Geoconsult Limited who provide consulting services to the Group.
 On 29 August 2019, 13,633,335 options were granted under this scheme.
 The scheme will be settled in equity instruments of the Group and is therefore treated as an equity-settled share-based payment arrangement.
 The options vest in multiple tranches based on the Group achieving key performance milestone including:

-- (a) The approval by Jumelles of the Early Production Project (EPP), including its potential technical and financial feasibility, as the basis for advancing the development of the Zanaga Project; - (b) Raising finance either for the Group or separately for the development phase of the Zanaga Project; or - (c) The completion of a significant merger or acquisition involving the Group or any member of the Jumelles Group acquiring a material interest (as determined by the Group board) in a third party or a third party acquiring a material interest (as determined by the Group board) in the Group or a member of the Jumelles Group.
+- (a) The approval by Jumelles of the Early Production Project (EPP), including its potential technical and financial feasibility, as the basis for advancing the development of the Zanaga Project; - (b) Raising finance either for the Group or separately for the development phase of the Zanaga Project; or - (C) The completion of a significant merger or acquisition involving the Group or any member of the Jumelles Group acquiring a material interest (as determined by the Group board) in a third party or a third party acquiring a material interest (as determined by the Group board) in the Group or a member of the Jumelles Group.

-All unvested options will also vest on the occurrence of certain events, such as a change of control of the Company.
-Once vested all options will also vest on the occurrence of certain events, such as a change of control of the Company.
+All unvested options will also vest on the occurrence of certain events, such as a change of control of the Company, which has now occurred.
 Once vested all options are exercisable within seven years of the grant date of award.
 The options have a nominal exercise price of 0.01p (one hundredth of one penny).
 The number of share options are as follows: